P-p-H-d/mlib/README.md

 ##### type *name\_next\_obj(const name\_t list, const type *obj)

-Return the object which is after the object '*obj' in the list or NULL if there is no more object.
+Return the object that is after the object '*obj' in the list or NULL if there is no more object.

 ##### type *name\_previous\_obj(const name\_t list, const type *obj)

-Return the object which is before the object '*obj' in the list or NULL if there is no more object.
+Return the object that is before the object '*obj' in the list or NULL if there is no more object.

 ##### void name\_it(name\_it\_t it, name\_t list)